 This section establishes who the entities exchanging information are.
 Any third (3rd) parties should be included here as well.
 This can include coworkers, organizations, freelancers, or any other person or group who may be authorized to learn the information.

-Definition of what constitutes as “Confidential Information”
+Definition of “Confidential Information”

-Term (duration) of the Agreement
+Term (Duration) of the Agreement